kittykatattack/learningPixi/README.md

 way Pixi is displaying it, try changing the texture's scale mode algorithm.
 Here's how: `texture.baseTexture.scaleMode = PIXI.SCALE_MODES.NEAREST;`.
-These glitches can sometimes happen because of WebGL floating point rounding errors.)
+These glitches can sometimes happen because of GPU floating point rounding errors.)

-Now that you know how to create a texture atlas, let's find out how to load it into you game code.
+Now that you know how to create a texture atlas, let's find out how to load it into your game code.

 <a id='loadingatlas'></a>
 Loading the texture atlas